-PACS number(s): 03.67.Lx, 05.45.Mt, 75.45.+j
+PACS numbers: 03.67.Lx, 05.45.Mt, 75.45.+j

 Since 1935 until recently, the metaphor of Schrödinger cat oscillations between life and death [1] was considered as a purely theoretical concept.
 However, during the last decade such oscillations in a quantum limit were observed for two states of a Rydberg atom in a quantum cavity [2] and an experimental evidence was presented for a quantum superposition of macroscopically distinct states in a superconducting quantum interference device (SQUID) [3].
-Manifestations of macroscopic quantum tunneling (MQT) were also observed in magnetization experiments with spin-ten molecular magnets Fe8 and Mn12 [4,5].
-In addition to their fundamental interest, these experiments promise important applications, e.g., in solid-state qubit realization [6] and information storage [7] based on the Grover algorithm [8].
+Manifestations of macroscopic quantum tunneling (MQT) were also observed in magnetization experiments with spin-ten molecular magnets Fe_8 and Mn{12} [4,5].
+In addition to their fundamental interest these experiments promise to provide important applications, e.g. for solid-state qubit realization [6] and information storage [7] based on the Grover algorithm [8].

-The regime discussed in Ref.
-[1] assumes that the quantum tunneling takes place for a semiclassical object with a regular dynamics in two symmetric regions of phase space.
+The regime discussed in [1] assumes that the quantum tunneling takes place for a semiclassical object with a regular dynamics in two symmetric regions of phase space.
 Recently, the investigations of quantum chaos led to an extension of this concept to the phenomenon of chaos-assisted tunneling between islands of regular integrable dynamics separated by a chaotic sea [9].
-In this case, due to chaos the period $T{\mu}$ of tunneling oscillations becomes very sensitive to the variation of system parameters and statistical description should be used to describe the average distribution of $T{\mu}$ [9-11].
+In this case, due to chaos the period T_u of tunneling oscillations becomes very sensitive to the variation of system parameters and statistical description should be used to describe the average distribution of T_u [9-11].
 This unusual tunneling is strongly influenced by complex instanton orbits and scarring effects [10,11] and a chaos enhancement of tunneling rate by orders of magnitude may be reached by a small variation of parameters.
-The first direct experimental observations of the chaos-assisted tunneling have been realized recently with cold [12] and ultracold atoms from a Bose-Einstein condensate [13], thus opening more possibilities for the investigation of this interesting process.
-However, quantum tunneling is a very sensitive phenomenon, and experimental studies are complicated by the decoherence produced by the environment.
-Due to that, theoretical investigations of decoherence effects on MQT were initiated from the very beginning [14,15] and continue to date [16,17].
+The first direct experimental observations of the chaos-assisted tunneling have been realized recently with cold [12] and ultracold atoms from a Bose-Einstein condensate [13] thus opening new possibilities for investigation of this interesting process.
+However, quantum tunneling is a very sensitive phenomenon and experimental studies are complicated by the decoherence produced by the environment.
+Due to that theoretical investigations of decoherence effects on MQT were initiated from the very beginning [14,15] and are continued up to now [16,17].